marcessi/marcessi/README.md

 # Marc Escribano

-Software Engineer with a focus on optimization, backend systems, and applied AI.
-Recent Computer Engineering graduate (UPC), currently working professionally while starting a Master's degree this fall.
+Computer Engineer (Computing specialization), UPC.
+Focused on optimization, backend systems, and applied AI.
+Currently working professionally while starting a Master's degree this fall.

 I like problems that reduce to something formal — scheduling, constraint satisfaction, resource allocation — and turning them into systems people actually use.
 Comfortable moving across languages and layers of the stack depending on what the problem needs.